bhaveshIITB/Deep-image-prior/README.md

 ## Ablation study for Image Denoising

-> Note: The random(gaussian) noise is added in the same image ranging from 10% to 80%.
+> **_Note_**: The random(gaussian) noise is added in the same image ranging from 10% to 80%.
 In other words percentage number of pixels were removed from ground truth image in order to make the image noisy.

 | **Noisy Images** |  **Denoised Images** |